BirdeeHub/tomlua/README.md

 This is instead intended for hot-path parsing of toml files.

-Error reporting is bad currently, but the plumbing is there, just lazy messages that don't gather any file context.
+Error reporting is bad currently, but the plumbing is there, just lazy messages.

 Basic benchmarking (repeatedly parsing [tests/example.toml](./tests/example.toml) file) shows promising results.